Planning for College Timeline Freshman & Sophomore Years

 - Results of the PLAN will be mailed home.
 Counselors meet with students to help interpret the results during the month of January.

-- Counselors will meet with sophomores to conduct college search workshops, introducing various functions of the TCCI/Family Connection program.
+- Counselors will meet with sophomores to conduct college search workshops, introducing various functions of the Naviance/Family Connection program.

-- Sophomore Parent Night, January 31, 2012 @ 7:00pm.
-The sophomore counselors will present results of PLAN test and introduce parents to the TCCI/Family Connection Program.
+- Sophomore Parent Night, February 4, 2014 @ 7:00pm.
+The sophomore counselors will present results of PLAN test and introduce parents to the Naviance/Family Connection Program.
 They will also discuss preliminary information regarding the college planning process, including the Matteo Ricci Option and discuss issues facing sophomores.

 - Sophomore counselors hold lunch time meetings with groups of sophomores to review current transcripts and discuss implications for college admissions process.
 Students will be challenged to focus on the four components of college admissions: GPA, test scores, leadership, activities.